Lecture hall tableaux: Further study

 \item Last but not least, this phenomena that multivariate (dual) moments give rise to interesting combinatorics seems to be a ``universal'' phenomena.
-In \cite{CMW}, a combinatorial interpretation for the multivariate moments of the Koornwinder polynomials at $q=t$ for a specific $\lambda$, which gives a positivity result for the Koornwinder moments.
-They conjectured that the positivity is true for general $\lambda$, see \cite{CW_Koor}.
-It is also known that Macdonald polynomials are Schur positive; but no combinatorial model is known to prove this.
-It would be great to have a general combinatorics theory for multivariate (dual) moments of orthogonal polynomials. \end{enumerate}
+The moments of the (modified) Al-Salam--Chihara polynomials are related to a certain exclusion process with open boundaries and give rise to some nice combinatorial interpretation in terms of rhombic alternative tableaux \cite{Mandelshtam_2018}.
+Recently D. Kim \cite{kim20:combin_al_salam_chihar} gave a combinatorial interpretation of the coefficients of these polynomials.
+In \cite{CMW}, a combinatorial interpretation is found for the multivariate moments of the Koornwinder polynomials with $q=t$ for a specific $\lambda$, which gives a positivity result for the Koornwinder moments.
+Corteel and Williams \cite{CW_Koor} conjectured that the positivity is true for general $\lambda$.
+It would be very interesting to develop a general combinatorics theory for multivariate moments and coefficients of orthogonal polynomials. \end{enumerate}